 Once you get all the history scanned in, you can use Dropbox to share it with the rest of your family.
+Or store it on a NAS (Network Attached Storage) like the Western Digital MyCloud Duo.
+This will allow you to share it with family members, but everyone won’t have to pay for cloud storage.
 Don’t forget to share it with all of your cousins as well (if the photos and stories involve your grandparents).
-Dropbox is also a great way to share your family vacation photos.
+Both are also great options to share your family vacation photos.
 My siblings and I go on a vacation together every other year.
-Once we are done, we all upload our photos to the same folder so we can see each others pictures!
+Once we are done, we all upload our photos to the same folder so we can see each other’s pictures!

-For the day to day stuff though, I can just snap a picture and write a couple quick sentences about my day, or use the voice to text option to transcribe it, or just record a quick audio version of it.
+For the day-to-day stuff though, I can just snap a picture and write a couple of quick sentences about my day, or use the voice to text option to transcribe it, or just record a quick audio version of it.
 The point is to get in the habit so that in the future YOUR grandkids will already have your history!
 I’ve put together a HUGE list of 201 journal writing prompts for you too, so you can have something to say for most of the year!
 Some of the questions won’t apply, depending on your age.
 Download the list here!